amolk/AGI-experiments/2024/README.md

 ## experiment1.py
 Tried with nengo.
 Realized that Node to Node connections are implemented as decoded value, not individual spikes, so not suitable.

+## experiment1.1.py
+Tried with snnTorch.
+Custom connections are not clean.